luisquintanilla/mlnet-workshop/labs/07-mlops.md

 Commit your changes and push them to GitHub.
 This should kick of the workflow under the `Actions` tab and you should see a successful build within about 10-15 min.

-If you click on the succcessfull workflow, you can inspect to see each build step and expand to see that our four data validation tests ran successfully.
+If you click on the succcessful workflow, you can inspect to see each build step and expand to see that our four data validation tests ran successfully.

 ![7-4-data-tests](./media/7-4-data-tests.PNG)